WebReflection/tag-params/README.md

 );
 ```

-The main advantage of this utility is that it parses the `content`, and creates the `template` _Array_, only once, meaning every template literal based library could benefit from it, using the uniqueness of the `template` to parse complex chunks of _HTML_, or anything else, once, enabling repeated updates at almost zero cost.
+The main advantage of this utility is that it parses the `content` and it creates the `template` _Array_ only **once**, meaning every template literal based library could benefit from it, using the uniqueness of the `template` to parse complex chunks of _HTML_, or anything else, once, enabling repeated updates at almost zero performance cost.